World Farmed Animals Day

 Join our fight against the exploitation and commodification of wild animals.
 Can you lend your voice?

-We can all celebrate World Lion Day by taking important steps to reduce the exploitation of lions.
+We can all celebrate World Lion Day by taking necessary steps to reduce the exploitation of lions.

 Learn about the issue of commercial lion breeding and our evidence of cruel and illegal activity at “secret” lion farms.